 Protecting Public Health and the Environment.

-Processing facilities are facilities that use biological or chemical decomposition to prepare solid waste for reuse.
+Processing facilities use biological or chemical decomposition to prepare solid waste for reuse.
 They do not include transfer stations or recycling centers.
 Processing facilities are classified into one of four categories and are regulated according to the volume and type of waste managed.

-Under Idaho's Solid Waste Management Rules, Tier I processing facilities are subject to Tier I regulations and deadlines including appropriate signage, nuisance (disease, vector, odor, and litter) control, secure access, open burning restrictions, and stormwater runoff controls.
+Under Idaho's Solid Waste Management Rules (IDAPA 58.
+01.06), Tier I processing facilities are subject to Tier I regulations and deadlines including appropriate signage, nuisance (disease, vector, odor, and litter) control, secure access, open burning restrictions, and stormwater runoff controls.

 Tier II processing facilities manage a cumulative volume of 600 cubic yards or more and include facilities that only manage a cumulative volume of 200 cubic yards or more of petroleum-contaminated soil or pumpable wastes.

 As prescribed in Idaho's Solid Waste Management Rules, Tier II processing facilities are subject to basic Tier II regulations and deadlines.
-Basic Tier II regulations cover five areas: location, operation, design, closure, and post-closure care.
-For example, siting of Tier II facilities near airports, critical habitat areas, and floodplains is restricted, and all TIer II facilities must develop and implement operating, odor management, and closure plans.
-All of these regulations are designed to assure that Tier II facilities are constructed and operated in a manner protective of public health and the environment.
+Basic Tier II regulations cover five areas: location, operation, design, closure, and postclosure care.
+For example, siting Tier II facilities near airports, critical habitat areas, and floodplains is restricted, and all Tier II facilities must develop and implement operating, odor management, and closure plans.
+All of these regulations are designed to ensure that Tier II facilities are constructed and operated in a manner protective of public health and the environment.
 Tier II processing facilities also must meet certain specific additional design, operating, and closure requirements.